 Walking in a Winter Wonderland

-Wrap up warm and head to Syon Park's Enchanted Woodland for an evening event that has been captivating visitors for 8 years.
+Wrap up warm and head to Syon Park's Enchanted Woodland for an evening event that has been captivating visitors for 11 years.
 In the grounds of the Duke of Northumberland’s London home a spectacular winter woodland awaits.
-A beautiful trail of colour and light guides visitors through garden paths, around a sparkling lake, past trees and to a Great Conservatory.
+A beautiful trail of color and light guides visitors through garden paths, around a sparkling lake, past trees and to a Great Conservatory.
 After your magical stroll, enjoy mulled wine and a BBQ at the Refectory in the Garden Centre.
-Syon Park's Enchanted Woodland is open from 5pm on Fridays, Saturdays and Sundays from 22 November to 08 December, with last entry at 8pm, and the estate offers free parking.
+Syon Park's Enchanted Woodland is open on Fridays, Saturdays and Sundays from November 10 to 26, and the estate offers free parking.

 The nearby Kew Gardens also celebrate the festive season with their new Christmas After Dark events.
 Take a walk around the landmarks of the Royal Botanic Gardens by night on an illuminated trail.
-Visit the Christmas village to meet Santa at his grotto, ride a Victorian carousel, listen to Christmas carols and peruse a boutique Christmas market filled with gifts and treats from local designers.
-The Kew Gardens Christmas Trail is open from 4.30pm Thursdays to Sundays from 28 November 2013 to 04 January 2014.
+Visit the Christmas village, ride a Victorian carousel, listen to Christmas carols and peruse a boutique Christmas market filled with gifts and treats from local designers.

 Where to stay

-A perfect base for a trip to festive London is the stylish Radisson Blu Hotel, London Stansted Airport.
-Our modern hotel offers parking for visitors with cars and easy access to direct trains to London.
+The Radisson Blu Hotel, London Stansted Airport is a perfect base for a festive trip to London.
+The sylish and modern hotel offers parking for visitors with cars and easy access to direct trains to London.

 Psst!
 Prefer a more central location?
 The Radisson Blu Portman Hotel, London is the perfect alternative.